end include: _nav

 Jason Foster

-Jason Foster is the director of Parkland Institute and an associate professor of human resources and labour relations at Athabasca University.
+Jason Foster is the director of Parkland Institute and a professor of human resources and labour relations at Athabasca University.
 Jason is the author of Gigs, Hustles, & Temps (2023) and Defying Expectations: The Case of UFCW Local 401 (2018), as well as co-author of Health and Safety in Canadian Workplaces (2016).
 His research interests include workplace injury, union renewal, labour and employment policy, and migrant workers in Canada.
 He is committed to sharing research to as broad an audience as possible, so that it might contribute to policy change and making people’s lives better.

 Read more by this author | Follow on Twitter